-Though we have a tradition of innovation, we are unwavering on some things.
+We have a tradition of innovation and we are unwavering on some things.
 We will not compromise on color or artistic possibilities.

-This Studio Safety Guide is intended to help artists create without compromise in a safe studio.
+This Studio Safety Guide is intended to help artists create without compromise in a safe studio environment.

 Gamblin Artist's Oil colors are completely non-toxic when used as recommended.